 - Add a Gantt chart to a report

-To switch to Gantt View, click Gantt View in the left toolbar.
+Select the Gantt View button in the left toolbar to display your tasks in a timeline view based on their Start and Finish dates.
 In Gantt View, a divider splits the screen between grid columns and the Gantt chart.
-This divider can be dragged to the right or left to widen the display of either section.
+You can drag this divider right or left to widen the display of either section.

 Across the top of the Gantt chart, an adjustable Primary and Secondary Timeline allows you to display your tasks using different units of time.
-Clicking on the Zoom In or Zoom Out icons just below the timeline will toggle through different timeline displays.
+Click Zoom In or Zoom Out just below the timeline to toggle through different timeline displays.

 NOTE: Row hierarchy isn't displayed in a report.